-• Normalization: Microarray data normally undergoes a pre-processing prior to be submitted to major microarray databases.
+Normalization: Microarray data normally undergoes a pre-processing prior to be submitted to major microarray databases.
 However, it is not enough because errors introduced in the pre-process needs to be eliminated in order differentiate between biological variations and variations due to the measurement errors.

 Even when the processes are error-free, one needs to perform normalization for a correct statistical analysis.
-To illustrate, in the bellow diagram un-normalized and normalized expression profiles of genes A, B and C extracted from 8 experiments are shown.
+To illustrate, in the below diagram un-normalized and normalized expression profiles of genes A, B and C extracted from B experiments are shown.
 If normalized expression profile is used, A and B are placed in the same cluster.
 Biologically, A and B display a strong co-expression and it is reasonable for them to be in the same cluster after a cluster analysis.
-However, if un-normalized expression profile is used, A and B from the computational point of view.
-This is because using a Euclidian distance metric for clustering will result in A and C to be in the same cluster while B in a different cluster [27].
+However, if un-normalized expression profile is used, A and C will be considered closer than A and B from the computational point of view.
+This is because using an Euclidian distance metric for clustering will result in A and C to be in the same cluster while B in a different cluster [27].

-Figure 5-15 Normalization of genes A, B and C clearly reveals the correlation between genes A and B.
+Figure 5-17 Normalization of genes A, B and C clearly reveals the correlation between genes A and B.

-An oligonucleotide array measures actual amount of gene expression in a sample while cDNA array measures the gene expression difference between a control sample and a test sample.
+An oligonucleotide array gives a measure of gene expression in a sample while cDNA array gives a comparison of the gene expression between a control sample and a test sample.
 Since, cDNA arrays and oligonucleotide arrays are very different in representation of expression information, they are handled separately.
-PATIKAweb supports normalization of oligonucleotide arrays.
+PATIKA mad supports normalization of oligonucleotide arrays.
 There are a lot of normalization techniques; below are the most common ones used in oligonucleotide microarray data analysis.